1993–94 Cleveland Cavaliers season: Aftermath

-This was also the Cavaliers' final season playing at the Coliseum at Richfield in Richfield, Ohio.
-Following the season, Nance retired after thirteen seasons in the NBA, and Higgins was released to free agency; this was also Daugherty's final season of his career, as he missed all of the next two seasons due to back injuries.
+This was also the Cavaliers' final season in which they played their home games at the Coliseum at Richfield in Richfield, Ohio.
+Following the season, Nance retired after thirteen seasons in the NBA, and Higgins was released to free agency; this was also Daugherty's final season of his NBA career, as he would miss all of the next two seasons due to back injuries.